 - Dense oil spray smothers target insects on contact.
 The fatty acids in the oil are toxic to the target insects and they are unable to develop a resistance.

 - Once liquid dries, a micro-film is left on the plant.
 Any hatchlings of the target insects get trapped in the film and die.

 - Females arriving after treatment detect the film and will not lay eggs on the treated plant; recognizing the area as hazard to their eggs.

-- It kills the eggs, larvae, nymphs and adult stages of over 25 soft bodied insects including (but not limited to) aphids, chinch bugs, citrus rust mites, flea larvae, fungus gnats, hemlock wooly adelgid, leaf-rollers, mealy bugs, psyllids, scale, spider mites, thrips, and whiteflies1.
+- It kills the eggs, larvae, nymphs and adult stages of over 25 soft bodied insects including (but not limited to) aphids, chinch bugs, citrus rust mites, flea egg & larvae, fuchsia mites, fungus gnats, hemlock wooly adelgid, leaf-rollers, mealy bugs, psyllids, scale, spider mites, thrips, and whiteflies.